 Try half-a-dozen wines every Thursday for no money at the Barrel Thief in Fremont, conveniently right at happy-hour time.
 FREE.

 West Seattle Cellars hosts an informal, regionally themed wine tasting in its little house on California Avenue every Thursday.
 When the tasting coincides with the West Seattle Art Walk (on the second Thursday of every month), it's partytime.
 Check their website to find out which wines they're uncorking.
 FREE.

 On the first Thursday of every month, meet the maker of your tasty pint at the Pike Brewing Company.
 The guest brewer will create a special beer, which you may drink accompanied by the Atlas String Band.
 Free.

 Gone are the days when drinking cocktails in the middle of your workday was considered acceptable—except every Friday at Vito’s, where imbibing is encouraged with $7 martinis.

 European Vine Selections, aka "the wine shop on 15th," has been an unintimidating resource for good wine (with lots of bottles under $10) on Capitol Hill for 25 years, and every Friday they host a free wine tasting from a different region.
-One person you may find pouring is EVS partner Doug Nufer, who is a civic treasure of both friendly, low-key w... more » Free.
+One person you may find pouring is EVS partner Doug Nufer, who is a civic treasure of both friendly, low-key wine knowledge and experimental writing.
+Free.